-- Courses for professional masters' degrees (e.g. MDiv) include 15 instructor contact hours and 30 hours of independent learning activities. - Courses for academic masters' (e.g. MA [Religion]) and all doctoral degrees include 15 instructor contact hours, and 45 hours of independent learning activities.
+- Courses for professional master's degrees (e.g., MDiv) include 15 instructor contact hours and 30 hours of independent learning activities. - Courses for academic master's (e.g., MA [Religion]) and all doctoral degrees include 15 instructor contact hours and 45 hours of independent learning activities.

 The calculation of hours is based on the study skills of the average well-prepared graduate student.
-Students weak in these skills: 1) may require more time and should consider taking fewer classes each semester; and 2) can find skill development assistance through the Seminary Study and Research Skills Colloquia, the AU Writing Center, and AU Student Success office.
+Students weak in these skills: 1) may require more time and should consider taking fewer classes each semester; and 2) can find skill development assistance through the Seminary Study and Research Skills Colloquia, the AU Writing Center, and the AU Student Success office.

-In order to achieve the outcomes of this course, learning time will be distributed as follows:
+To achieve the outcomes of this course, learning time will be distributed as follows:

 Professional Masters' Programs

-3 Credits 1
+3 Credits

-Instructor Contact Face to Face Instructional Time 30 hrs
+Instructor Face to Face Instructional Time 30 hrs

-Hours Other Instructor-Directed Activities 15 hrs
+Contact Hours Other Instructor-Directed Activities 15 hrs

-Independent Textbook reading 50 hrs
+Independent Learning Activities Textbook reading 50 hrs

-Learning Activities 3 Credits Face to Face Instructional Time Other Instructor-Directed Activities t Textbook reading Sanctuary Project Final Synthesis-Reflection Paper 20 hrs
+Sanctuary Project 20 hrs

 Final Synthesis-Reflection Paper 20 hrs

 Total Hours: 135 hrs